 - San Francisco Bay receives some

 of the highest nitrogen loads among

 estuaries worldwide, yet has not

 historically experienced the water

 quality problems typical of other

 nutrient-enriched estuaries.
 It is not

 known whether this level of nitrogen

 loading, which will continue to

 increase in proportion to human

 population increase, is sustainable

 over the long term.

 - Because of the complexity of the science behind nutrient impacts in SF Bay, stakeholders in the region are participating in a steering committee to prioritize scientific studies and ensure that all science to be used for policy decisions is conducted under one umbrella.

 - For FY22, BACWA is contributing \$2.2M to fund scientific research needed to make management decisions for the 3rd Watershed Permit.
 This level of funding is required by the 2nd Watershed Permit.

 - The focus of current scientific efforts is improving model representation of biogeochemistry, light attenuation, dissolved oxygen, and Harmful Algal Bloom dynamics.

 Field and lab observations are supporting these improvements.

-- The science team is developing an Assessment Framework for deep subtidal habitats and Lower South Bay sloughs.
+- The science team is developing an Assessment Framework for Open Bay habitats and Lower South Bay sloughs.

-- The science team has completed an assessment of the geographic zone of influence of each plant's discharge, which will aid in developing management approaches.

-- Assist with preparation of a brief "State of the Science" document summarizing the scientific accomplishments of the Nutrient Management Strategy team for public use. - Continue to participate in steering committee, Nutrient Management Strategy, Nutrient Technical Workgroup, and planning subcommittee meetings, and provide funding for scientific studies. - Continue to engage with Nutrient Technical Team and BACWA's Nutrient Management Strategy technical consultant, Mike Connor, to provide review of recent work products and charge questions for the science team.
+- Continue to assist with preparation of a brief "State of the Science" document summarizing the scientific accomplishments of the Nutrient Management Strategy team for public use. - Continue to participate in steering committee, Nutrient Management Strategy, Nutrient Technical Workgroup, and planning subcommittee meetings, and provide funding for scientific studies. - Continue to engage with Nutrient Technical Team and BACWA's Nutrient Management Strategy technical consultant, Mike Connor, to provide review of recent work products and charge questions for the science team.